Our Environment

 U.S. Sugar does NOT just talk about protecting the Everglades, we DO it.

 Healthy soil, clean water and clean air are the basics for sustainable farming.
 Protecting the land and natural resources is a top priority.
-As farmers since 1931, we have a long history of protecting our land resource.
+As farmers since 1931, we have a long history of protecting our land resources.

 Clean Air